 Gina consults with universities across the country on implementing active-learning strategies in their STEM curricula and improving their introductory chemistry curricula.
 She has been involved in evaluation of pedagogical methods since the late 1990s, and is a member of the Washington University Committee on Assessment of Student Learning.
 She has received funding for educational research and curriculum development from the Luce Foundation, the National Science Foundation (NSF), the Howard Hughes Medical Institute (HHMI), and the Hewlett-Packard Technology for Teaching Grant Initiative.

-At The Teaching Center, Gina also works with faculty from all disciplines and schools to develop, evaluate, refine, and improve their teaching, through both pedagogical workshops and individual consultations.
+Gina also works with faculty from all disciplines and schools to develop, evaluate, refine, and improve their teaching.